EsGeh/rtes-synchronome-project/README.md

 # Synchronome Project

+*REMARK*:
-*REMARK*: This project is under rapid development.
+This project is under rapid development.
+Some functionality might still be missing or incomplete.

 ![system block diagram](./doc/imgs/diagrams/1_block-diagram.svg)